 Best time to visit New Zealand: South Island

 When is the best time to visit New Zealand’s South Island?
 No matter what time of year you visit, there is plenty to do outside, it just depends on what kind of holiday in New Zealand you want to plan.
 New Zealand’s winter runs from June through August and temperatures on the South Island tend to stay around 7-12⁰C (44-53⁰F).
 Head to the Queenstown ski resorts like Cardrona, Treble Cone, or Coronet Peak!
-Summer in New Zealand is from December to February and one of the more popular times of year to visit the South Island.
+Summer in New Zealand is from December to February and one of the more popular times of year to visit the South Island, NZ.
 During the summer temperatures stay around 20-24⁰C (68-75⁰F).
 The shoulder seasons of spring and autumn have temperatures ranging from 13-19⁰C (55-66⁰F) in the spring and 13-19⁰C (55-66⁰F) in the autumn.
 Start planning your holiday; South Island holiday homes like these go quickly, so don't wait until they are all gone.
 Come visit the South Island, New Zealand!